TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-3.md

 {% include candid-image.html src="/assets/images/frontend/react-virtualized-example-grid.png" alt="Small fixed number of columns with non-standard widths" %}

-To use the mapping you provide a default item size and an optional array of sizes for the initial items.
+To use the mapping you provide a default item size and an array of sizes for the initial items.

 ```
 class VariableSizeItemOffsetMapping implements ItemOffsetMapping {